pip-services/pip-services-docs/content/en/python/grpc/clients/_index.md

 Commandable services are generated automatically for [ICommandable](../../commons/commands/icommandable).
 Each command is exposed as Invoke method that receives all parameters as args.

 #### [GrpcClient](grpc_client)
-Abstract client that calls remove endpoints using GRPC protocol.
+Abstract client that calls remote endpoints using GRPC protocol.

 </div>